IOC 'shocked' by death of French athletes in helicopter crash

 Arthaud, 57, was one of the first women to carve a place for herself in the top levels of sailing with a 1990 record for the fastest solitary crossing of the Atlantic.

-Muffat, 25, won 400 metres freestyle gold at the 2012 London Olympics and silver in 200 metres as well as a 4x200 metre freestyle relay bronze.
+Muffat, 25, won 400 meters freestyle gold at the 2012 London Olympics and silver in 200 meters as well as a 4x200 meter freestyle relay bronze.

 Vastine, 28, won bronze at the Beijing Games four years earlier.